 …and it’s not effective.

 Put simply, social media for business is all about making your brand as friendly and engaging as possible so you are welcomed into the personal sphere of your target audience.
-I.e. it’s about the PULL, not the push.
-Remember that the key to effective social media for business is eliciting a positive reaction to your content and interactions online.
+I.e. it’s about the PULL; not the push.
+Remember that the key to effective social media marketing is eliciting a positive reaction to your content and interactions online.
 Obviously, this is unlikely to be the case if your brand is simply pushing out corporate messages.

 Your brand really needs to be the cool kid on the block – no need for the attention-seeking behavior akin to push social media marketing, you’re cool by association.
 The way to do this is through consistently value-adding social media content making your brand fit perfectly into the homes and living rooms of your target consumer or collaborator.

-As a small to medium business, one without a national presence or cult following, you simply must be more clever and concise and use social media for what it’s really for – building relationships on a personal level and creating a human, transparent facet of your brand.
+As a small to medium-size business, one without a national presence or cult following, you simply must be cleverer with your social strategy.
+Be concise and use social media for what it’s really for – building relationships on a personal level and creating a human, transparent facet of your brand.